amit221/mongodb-denormalized-data-sync/README.md

 mongodb-data-sync built from 2 separate parts.

-1. The engine <b>(there should only be one)</b> - a nodejs server appliaction thats you have to run from your machine(you will see how do it in the next steps).
+1. The engine <b>(there should only be one)</b> - a nodejs server application that's you have to run from your machine(you will see how to do it in the next steps).
 The engine runs all the updates and recovery logic. <strong>Don't use more than 1 engine</strong>, it was designed to work as a single process.
-It knows from where to continue after a restart/crash.
+It knows where to continue after a restart/crash.
 Don't try auto-scaling or set 2 containers for high availability.

 2. The SDK - responsible for managing the database dependencies of your application.
 It connects your app with the engine.